Our Mission Is To Help For God’s Glory

 The love of Christ compels us to make the sacrifices of time and resources to try and be actively involved in helping people in the world’s worst-hit disaster areas.

-From our first mission to the Philippines after super-typhoon Haiyan, to the quake-hit villages of Nepal, to the desperate refugees fleeing ISIS in Iraq and Syria, our volunteers aim to be where the need is the greatest and where the message of compassion in the name of Christ speaks the loudest.
+From our first mission to the Philippines after super-typhoon Haiyan, to the quake-hit villages of Nepal, to the desperate refugees fleeing ISIS in Iraq and Syria, our volunteers aim to be where the need is the greatest, where the doors are open, and where the message of compassion in the name of Christ speaks the loudest.

 We find it imperative to provide both for the physical and spiritual well being of those involved in a disaster.